hirnsturm/php-utilities/README.md

 # Utilities

 ## What does it do?
-A set of usefull PHP utilities.
+Provides set of usefull PHP utilities.

 ## Requirements
 - PHP 5.5 or heigher